 There is, however, a solution to this dilemma.
-Becoming a foster parent costs little to no money what so ever, and there are hundreds of children who need to be placed in a foster home.
+Becoming a foster parent costs little to no money whatsoever, and there are hundreds of children who need to be placed in foster homes.

-Many of these children are reunited with their biological family, and many sadly are not.
+Many of these children are reunited with their biological families, and many sadly are not.

 Children who end up in the foster care system have many times been either abandoned, neglected, or abused.
 These children initially end up in the state’s care and are placed into group homes until a foster home can be found for them.

 Once placed into the foster care system, the child’s parents are asked to fulfill certain requirements that will allow them to regain custody of their children.
 Some biological parents complete those requirements and some do not.